The Award of Merit was established in 1964 and is administered by the Awards and Honors Committee. It is the Association’s highest honor.

 7.6 In the absence of qualified nominations or in the event of an uncertainty by the Jury, the award shall not be given that year.

-7.7 The Jury Chair shall communicate the jury’s decision to the ASIS&T President and the ASIS&T Executive Director by 60 days before the start of the ASIS&T annual meeting.
+7.7 The Jury Chair shall communicate the Jury’s decision to the winner of the award, the nominator, the ASIS&T President, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director by August 31.

 8. Presentation of the Award

-8.1 Upon receipt of the Jury’s decision, the President of the Society shall inform and congratulate the awardee and make arrangements for the presentation of the award.
+8.1 Upon receipt of the Jury’s decision, the ASIS&T President shall inform and congratulate the awardee and make arrangements for the presentation of the award.

 8.2 The ASIS&T Executive Director shall prepare the Bowl and Certificate for the presentation of the award.

-8.3 The award shall be announced and presented to the winner by the ASIS&T President, with appropriate ceremony, at the banquet of the annual meeting of the Society.
+8.3 The award shall be announced and presented to the winner by the ASIS&T President, with appropriate ceremony, at the banquet of the annual meeting of the Association.

-9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology.
-In addition, press releases will be sent to the winner’s employer and other people/ agencies suggested by the winner.
+9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology, the Association website, and related professional journals.
+In addition, press releases will be sent to the winner’s employer and other people/agencies suggested by the winner.
 Publicity is the responsibility of ASIS&T Headquarters.

-10.2 Nominations must be submitted to ASIS&T Headquarters no later than July 1.
+10.2 Nominations must be submitted using the electronic submission page by March 31.
 All nominations submitted shall be acknowledged upon receipt.

-10.3 Selection shall be made and the ASIS&T President, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director shall be notified by 60 days before the start of the ASIS&T annual meeting
+10.3 Selection shall be made and the winner of the award, the nominator, the ASIS&T President, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director shall be notified by May 15.